Maintaining its trend for revolution and transformation, Boston is still one of the most forward-thinking and barrier-breaking destinations in the US.

 2. Walk around Boston Common

-2. Tour Boston Public Library
+3. Tour Boston Public Library

-The Boston Public Library was built as a "shrine of letters," but it's also a temple of art and architecture.
+Boston Public Library was built as a "shrine of letters," but it's also a temple of art and architecture.
 Free guided tours depart from the main entrance, or you can pick up a brochure and guide yourself around the stunning, mural-painted halls.
 The BPL also hosts author talks, musical performances and other free events.

-3. See politics in action at the Massachusetts State House
+4. See politics in action at the Massachusetts State House

-4. Follow the Freedom Trail
+5. Follow the Freedom Trail

 The Freedom Trail is the best introduction to Revolutionary War-era Boston.
 This 2.5-mile, red-brick path winds its way past 16 sites that earned this town its status as the Cradle of Liberty.
-Hook up with a free guided tour by the National Park Service.
-Departing from Faneuil Hall, the tours max out at 30 people, so arrive early in summer to secure your spot.
+The National Park Service has free audio tours and you can download a map.
+Many, but not all, of the sites along the trail are free to enter.

-8. Climb up the Bunker Hill Monument
+6. Climb up the Bunker Hill Monument

 The landmark obelisk marks the site of the fateful battle in June 1775 that turned the tides of the Revolutionary War.
 Climb the 294 steps of the Bunker Hill Monument to the top for an impressive panorama of city, sea and sky.
 You’ll expend nothing but energy.

-11. Discover the Collection of Historical Scientific Instruments
+8. Discover the Collection of Historical Scientific Instruments

-12. Find your inner poet at the Longfellow National Historic Site
+10. Find your inner poet at the Longfellow National Historic Site

 For 45 years, Henry Wadsworth Longfellow lived and wrote poetry in this stately Georgian manor near Harvard Square.
 The mansion contains many of the poet’s personal belongings, as well as lush period gardens.

-13. Go aboard the USS Constitution
+11. Go aboard the USS Constitution

 The USS Constitution is the US Navy's oldest commissioned warship, and it is docked in the Charlestown Navy Yard.
-Navy officers lead free tours of the upper decks, where you will learn about the ship's exploits in the country's earliest naval battles.
+Navy officers lead free tours of the upper decks, where you'll learn about the ship's exploits in the country's earliest naval battles.

-14. Explore Castle Island
+12. Explore Castle Island

-17. Watch a Fenway Park game from the bar
+15. Watch a Fenway Park game from the bar

-19. Admire the Arnold Arboretum
+16. Admire the Arnold Arboretum